Zo0M999/myTasks/README.md

 # myTasks
-myTasks is Python programme to make your own task list by storing data in MySQL database
+myTasks is Python programme to make your own task list by storing data in MariaDB database

-to connect your db in self.db enter your host, username and password to MYSQL
+to connect your db in self.db enter your host, username and password to MariaDB